widkit/greetings/README.md

 ```
 ## Tips

+- You can save the daily images by uncommenting `save_images = True` at line 8.

 - You can change the value of `ascii-image-converter` in line 42 of `main.py`, which alters the output.
   Here's the manual for `ascii-image-converter`: